expandorg/expand-token/README.md

-# Gems Token
+# Expand Token

-Contains the GemsToken contract and convenience wrappers for executing views and transactions.
+Contains the ExpandToken contract and convenience wrappers for executing views and transactions.

 ## Environments